 - Facial expressions of a first-person narrator.
 (We can’t see what our own faces look like, so don’t write “A smile lit my face from ear to ear.”)
 See Writing Dialogue.

-- What morally significant choice does your protagonist make at the climax of the story?
+- At the climax, what morally significant choice does your protagonist make?

-(Your reader should care about the protagonist’s decision.
-Ideally, the reader shouldn’t see it coming.)
+(Your reader should care about the protagonist’s decision, and ideally shouldn’t see it coming.)

 Drawing on your own real-life experiences, such as winning the big game, bouncing back after an illness or injury, or dealing with the death of a loved one, are attractive choices for students who are looking for a “personal essay” topic.
 But simply listing the emotions you experienced (“It was exciting” “I’ve never been so scared in all my life” “I miss her so much”) is not the same thing as generating emotions for your readers to experience.